Rensy Bajar

-Rensy Bajar (born October 6, 1976) is a Filipino basketball coach currently serves as lead assistant coach for the Titan Ultra Giant Risers of the Philippine Basketball Association (PBA).
+Rensy Bajar (born October 6, 1976) is a Filipino basketball coach currently serves as the head coach for the Titan Ultra Giant Risers of the Philippine Basketball Association (PBA).
 He's also coaching the Diliman Blue Dragons of UCAL (formerly UCBL).

+He played in the MBA for the team of the Pangasinan Presidents & Nueva Ecija Patriots.

 He formerly coached Colegio de San Juan de Letran's men's basketball team of the National Collegiate Athletic Association (NCAA).

 Career

 Playing career

 Bajar played for San Beda Red Lions for collegiate basketball.
 He was drafted by Shell Turbo Chargers, but when the Shell was file leave of absence, he was picked by Alaska Aces, and win the 2007 Fiesta Conference.

 Coaching career

 UP Fighting Maroons

 In 2015, UP Fighting Maroons, the season's host decided to hire him as their basketball head coach, with Joe Ward as its leading assistant.
 He guided the Fighting Maroons to a 2–0 start, with an opening win against UE Red Warriors, the next game was against La Salle, in a 66–71 fashion.

 But the team went to lose next more games after losing to Kevin Ferrer-led UST.